Dol0resH8ze/Hand-Tracker/README.md

 - Detects one or more hands in real-time
 - Draws hand landmarks (21 key points per hand)
+- Translates hand gestures to numbers or letters
 - Shows FPS on screen

 Future updates can include **recognizing American Sign Language (ASL) letters** from hand gestures.